Visit Kenya's Northern Frontier, Kenya

 Matthews Mountain Range

 The Matthews Mountain Range is the most accessible place in the Northern Frontier and home to one small but excellent camp called Kitich.
 The mountains are craggy, with thick forests, open scrub, deep gorges and beautiful open clearings.
 Exploring is only possible on foot as there are no roads and game is wild but prolific.
-Elephant are found in great numbers whilst lion, leopard, greater kudu, waterbuck, giant forest hogs, buffalos and even wild dogs are among the other species found, together with more than 200 bird species.
+Elephant are found in great numbers whilst lion, leopard, greater kudu, waterbuck, giant forest hogs, buffalo and even wild dogs are among the other species found, together with more than 200 bird species.
 The area is home to the pastoral Samburu and Soyei people and stays here make it possible to meet and learn about these cultures.